Paterson, New Jersey: Post–World War II era

-Competition from malls in upscale neighboring towns like Wayne and Paramus have forced the big chain stores out of Paterson's downtown.
-The biggest industries are now small businesses, with the decline of the city's industrial base.
+Competition from malls in upscale neighboring towns like Wayne and Paramus forced large chain stores out of Paterson's downtown.
+With the decline of the city's industrial base, small businesses became the city's most prominent businesses.
 But the city still attracts many immigrants, who have revived its economy, especially through small businesses.

 The downtown area has been struck by massive fires several times, most recently on January 17, 1991.
-In this fire nearly a whole city block (bordered on the north and south by Main Street and Washington Street and on the east and west by Ellison Street and College Boulevard, a stretch of Van Houten Street dominated by Passaic County Community College) was engulfed in flames due to an electrical fire in the basement of a bar at 161 Main Street and spread to other buildings.
-Firefighter John A. Nicosia, 28, of Engine 4 went missing in the fire, having gotten lost in the basement.
-His body was recovered two days later.
+In this fire, almost an entire city block was engulfed in flames due to an electrical fire in the basement of a bar at 161 Main Street.
+Firefighter John A. Nicosia lost his life in the fire.
 A plaque honoring his memory was later placed on a wall near the area.
 The area was so badly damaged that most of the burned buildings were demolished, with an outdoor mall standing in their place.
 The most notable of the destroyed buildings was the Meyer Brothers department store, which closed in 1987 and had since been parceled out.

 Paterson includes numerous locations listed on the National Register of Historic Places, including museums, civic buildings such as City Hall, Hinchliffe Stadium, Public School Number Two and the Danforth Memorial Library, churches (Cathedral of St. John the Baptist and St. Michael's Roman Catholic Church), individual residences, such as Lambert Castle, and districts of the city, such as the Paterson Downtown Commercial Historic District, the Great Falls/Society for the Establishment of Useful Manufactures Historic District and the Eastside Park Historic District.

 In August 2011, Paterson was severely affected in the aftermath of Hurricane Irene, particularly by flooding of the Passaic River, where waters rose to levels unseen for 100 years, leading to the displacement of thousands and the closure of bridges over the river.
 Touring the area with Federal Emergency Management Agency Administrator Craig Fugate, U.S. Homeland Security Secretary Janet Napolitano declared, "This is as bad as I've seen, and I've been in eight states that have been impacted by Irene."
-The same day, President Obama declared New Jersey a disaster area, and announced that he would visit the city.
+The same day, President Obama declared New Jersey a disaster area.